Summer in Japan!

 Japan is an east Asian island chain made up by the four main islands of Hokkaido, Honshu, Shikoku, and Kyushu as well as approximately 3,000 small islands.
 Kyoto is located in the middle of the main island of Honshu roughly near Osaka and Kobe.
 Kyoto was the location of the Japanese capital for over 1000 years before it moved to Tokyo.
 Kyoto is a city filled with the rich culture and history of Japan.

-Session 1: Mid May to Mid June (no introductory Japanese classes during 1st session)
+Session 1: May 14 to June 14 (no introductory Japanese classes during 1st session)

 Students on the Language program will stay in the International House Taishogun while students on the Pop Culture program will stay in hotels.